MolotovCherry/Native-Memory-Scripter/book/src/mem/write.md

 ```

 ### Parameters
-- `src: bytearray` - the bytes to write to target
+- `src: bytearray` - the bytes to write to target.
 - `dst: int` - the destination address to write to.